Overview and key figures

 Just like the film and music industries, the way games are distributed has changed completely in the past decade.
 Where ten years ago the majority of games were sold on physical media such as DVDs and Blu-rays, now most games are downloaded or streamed via digital stores.
 By 2024, 95 percent of global game revenue will come from digital distribution (Newzoo 2024b).

-The impact of this change cannot be underestimated, because digital distribution significantly expanded the gaming landscape.
+The impact of this change can hardly be underestimated, as online distribution ushered in a significant broadening of the gaming landscape.
 It opened the market for small studios – so-called indies – to reach a global audience independently of a publisher through digital stores.
 There, these developers also found increasing room for innovative offerings, artistic experimentation and smaller-scale experiences than games had offered until then.
 At the same time, more and more programs and tools for developing games became available, making this possible for a growing number of developers.

 The impact of these developments is clearly visible in the large supply.
 For example, more than 2024 new games will appear on Steam – the largest digital store for PC games and the most important distribution channel for Dutch developers – every month in 1.000 (SteamSpy nj).
 Moreover, new games do not only compete with other new supply.
 Some games remain popular for years, whether or not because the developer also adds new content for years.
 The large supply makes it difficult for new games to stand out, which means that developers have to invest more in marketing, publishers are more often taken into account and frequent and large discounts are offered.
 Although this large supply certainly has disadvantages, overproduction is also characteristic of the creative and cultural industries that are struggling with demand uncertainty.
 This means that it is uncertain which games will be successful, so it would be better to produce more (as also described by Fürst et al. 2023).

 Partly because games from Dutch makers appear in many places, it is difficult to measure how many games they produce per year.
 This is also methodologically difficult.
 For example, game makers regularly develop updates for existing titles or release these titles for new systems.
 Only an overview of new titles therefore gives an underestimate of the actual production.
-To gain a little more insight into this, the Dutch Game Industry Directory, by game developer Adriaan de Jongh, expanded with, among other things, the possibility to derive statistics from it (Otterlo 2021b).
-Developers can add their own games to this database, and have been regularly invited to do so since the update.
-At the moment, the database is not yet complete and in particular applied games underrepresented, but the hope is that the Directory will become increasingly accurate in the future.
+To gain a little more insight into this, the Dutch Game Industry Directory, by game developer Adriaan de Jongh, expanded to include, among other things, the ability to derive statistics from it (Otterlo 2021a).
+Developers can add their games to this database themselves, and have been regularly invited to do so since the update.
+At present, the database is not yet complete and are particularly applied games underrepresented, but the hope is that the Directory will become increasingly accurate in the future.

 Changing revenue models